-Proposers are required to identify the targeted population(s) the proposer believes would best be served by their proposed program and explain why that population(s) was chosen.
+Proposals must identify the targeted population(s) the proposer believes would best be served by their proposed program(s) and explain why that population(s) was chosen.
+Proposers are strongly encouraged to provide a concise, well-organized summary with examples and evidence that fully explain how their program relates to one or more of the target populations outlined above.